 Step 8.2.
-Selecting the Respondent - For Engineering/Architectural/Surveying Services
+Selecting the Respondent - For Architectural/ Engineering/Surveying Services

-Negotiation of price for engineering/architectural/surveyor services must take place after selection is completed; proposed cost may not be a selection criteria or consideration.
+Negotiation of price for architectural/engineering/surveyor services must take place after selection is completed: proposed cost may not be a selection criteria or consideration.
 Proposed costs should not be disclosed by Grant Recipient to such bidders until the most qualified bidder has been chosen.